How Vampires Work

 Vampire Basics

-Since they're reanimated corpses -- the living remains of a deceased person -- vampires are often referred to as "the undead."
-They can still pass as healthy humans, however, and will walk undetected among the living.
+Since they're reanimated corpses — the living remains of a deceased person — vampires are often referred to as "the undead."
+According to legends, the blood-drinking beings can still pass as healthy humans, however, and will walk undetected among the living.
 In fact, vampires may be attractive, highly sexual beings, seducing their prey before feeding.
 A vampire may also take the form of an animal, usually a bat or wolf, in order to sneak up on a victim.

 Vampires are potentially immortal, but they do have a few weaknesses.
-They can be destroyed by a stake through the heart, fire, beheading and direct sunlight, and they are wary of crucifixes, holy water and garlic.
-Vampires don't cast a reflection, and they have superhuman strength.
+Killing vampires can typically be achieved with a stake through the heart, fire, beheading or direct sunlight.
+Vampires are canonically wary of crucifixes, holy water and garlic.
+They don't cast a reflection, and they have superhuman strength.

-This vampire figure, with its particular combination of characteristics and governing rules, is actually a fairly recent invention.
-Bram Stoker conceived it in his 1897 novel Dracula.
+These vampire beliefs, with their particular combination of characteristics and governing rules, are actually a fairly recent invention.
+Bram Stoker conceived the lore in his 1897 novel "Dracula."
 Other authors reinterpreted Dracula in a number of plays, movies and books.

 But while the specifics are new, most of the individual elements of the legend have deep roots, spanning many regions and cultures.
 In the next few sections, we'll look at some of the more notable vampire ancestors.